Simokid/Home-Lab-Office-365-Admin-Center/README.md

 <br />
 <br />

+Select Read and Manage permissions, then add ourselves to the list.
+This will give us the ability to add and remove mailbox content, as well as read emails in Chill Guy's mailbox.

 22.
 <p align="center">
 <img src="https://i.imgur.com/J4TMDpu.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />

+Let's also add ourselves to the Send on behalf of permissions, which allows us to send emails using both the mailbox name and Chill Guy's account name.
+The emails will indicate that they were sent on behalf of Chill Guy.

 23.
 <p align="center">